Patrickdoranlearning/hortitrack/PLANS.md

 ## Core Modules

 *   **Production Module (Current Focus):** Core functionality for tracking plant batches from propagation to sale-ready status.
 Includes batch creation, logging, AI recommendations, and protocol generation.
-*   **Sales Module:** To be developed.
-Will handle customer-facing inventory, ordering, and salesperson tools.
+*   **Sales Module:** Internal module for sales staff to handle customer-facing inventory, ordering, and salesperson tools.
+*   **B2B Portal:** External portal for wholesale customers to view stock and place orders.
 *   **Dispatch Module:** To be developed.
 Will manage preparing and shipping customer orders.
 *   **IPM (Integrated Pest Management) / Plant Health Module:** To be developed.
 Will track pest and disease issues, treatments, and perform advanced health analysis.